techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 11. raf.close();
 12. }
 13. catch (IOException e) { }

-    a.
-The code fails to compile.
+A. The code fails to compile.

-    b.
-The code compiles but throws an exception at line 4.
+B. The code compiles but throws an exception at line 4.

-    c.
-The code compiles and executes but has no effect on the local file system.
+C. The code compiles and executes but has no effect on the local file system.

-    d.
-The code compiles and executes; afterward, the current working directory contains a file called datafile.
+D. The code compiles and executes; afterward, the current working directory contains a file called datafile.

-Answer: A
+ANSWER: A
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: